oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Technical debt arises when the overall structure of some software is misaligned with the functionality it is required to provide.
 It accumulates through the application of quick (or not-so-quick) fixes to add new functionality, without adjusting the software structure to accommodate the changes.
 Addressing technical debt requires a level of ongoing effort that does not, of itself, advance the capabilities of the software.
 Not attending to technical debt typically results in software that becomes harder to maintain or modify with the result that new features become more difficult and more expensive to add.
 But paying too much attention can result in wasted effort.

 Where technical debt arises (mainly) from changes to the software itself, decay may arise from changes to the external environment in which it is deployed and/or developed, including operating system, language compilers, runtime libraries, external libraries and utilities used, etc.  In  particular, software may decay even when it is not being changed;  security mitigations are a particular source of such changes.
-Combating decay requires a degree of onging engineering effort to recompile and retest software with updated tools, libraries and operating environments, and to apply any software changes that may be needed to ensure its continued operation.
+Combating decay requires a degree of ongoing engineering effort to recompile and retest software with updated tools, libraries and operating environments, and to apply any software changes that may be needed to ensure its continued operation.

 Testing us required in all stages of technical activity.
 While manual testing may be deemed sufficient when initially developing some software, automated testing is generally a cornerstone of activities to combat technical debt and decay.
 There are many forms of automated testing discussed in software engineering literature, but for the purposes of discussion here it is proably safe to say that _any_ automated testing is better than none at all.

 To be confident of being able to successfully install and use a software system, and automated build and deployment system is extremely valuable.
-Many modern programing languages have relatively easy-to-use automatic build systems (e.g. NodeJS has `npm`, Python has `pip` and `setuptools`, Ruby has `gem`, etc.).
+Many modern programming languages have relatively easy-to-use automatic build systems (e.g. NodeJS has `npm`, Python has `pip` and `setuptools`, Ruby has `gem`, etc.).
 Or one might write a shell script to perform the required installation steps.
 A key benefit of an automated install system is that, when combined with automated testing, it allows continuous integration, where tests are run every time a code change is submitted to a code repository.

 ## 5.3 Technical design choices